EbubeCode/CMD_Team_Project/README.md

 # CMD_TEAM Fund Collation Software

-This is a library fund collation software developed using JavaFX programming language.
+This is a team fund collation software developed using JavaFX programming language.

 ### Features
 * Welcome Screen